b-pardi/ai-flappy-bird/README.md

 3. **Visualizing the Networks:**
     The AI’s neural networks can be visualized while training using the built-in visualization tools.

+## CLI Arguments

+The `main.py` script accepts the following command-line arguments to customize the behavior of the game and the AI:

+- **`-p` or `--pretrained`**: Runs the game using the pre-trained bird model for demonstration purposes.
+Example usage: `python main.py -p`

+- **`-g` or `--goal_pipes`**: Sets a target number of pipes for the leading bird to pass.
+Once this goal is reached, the population will die, and a new generation will be repopulated.
+This is useful for testing the evolution over more generations and improving the average fitness of the population, since the algorithm typically gets at least one bird to run *ad infintum* rather quickly.
+Example usage: `python main.py -g x` where 'x' is an integer of pipes to reach (e.g. 20) before repopulating

 ## Project Structure